SonarSource/sonar-php/doc/CFG.md

 #### Block attributes

 * *successors* - set of blocks that are executed after specific block.
 Each block has one or more successors.
 The only exception is the special `END` block, representing the end of the control flow, which has zero successors.
-* *predecessors* - set of blocks that are executed before specific block
+* *predecessors* - set of blocks that are executed before a specific block
 * *syntactic successor*
   - an imaginary successor which exists only for blocks ending with unconditional jumps (`break`, `continue`, `return`, `goto`, `throw`)
   - it is the "normal" successor in case the jump would be omitted